Summer School HISSEMA

 Local HISSEMA students will be assigned to the international students on the first day of arrival in Germany.

 Accommodation Students will stay in student dormitories close to the University.
-Costs 1000 € (EU funds are available for EU students).
+Costs To be requested.

-Application Deadline March 10th, 2024 -
+Application Deadline March 10th, 2026 -

-The HISSEMA 2024 at a glance
+The HISSEMA 2026 at a glance

 Courses

-The HISSEMA 2024 offers lectures in the areas of Business Administration and Economics with topics such as the German Economy, its integration into the European Union and the World Economy.
+The HISSEMA 2026 offers lectures in the areas of Business Administration and Economics with topics such as the German Economy, its integration into the European Union and the World Economy.
 The programme is supplemented by lectures on the German Culture and Business.
 Each course is worth 5 credit points (ETCS).
 In total, 15 credit points can be achieved.
 Recognition of credits depends on the regulations of your home university.

 The curriculum topics are divided into three parts: